top of page

 Mary Magdalene in Rome

+Early historians, such as Eusebius, provide evidence that she went to Rome.
+Eusebius credits Mary Magdalene's preaching to Emperor Tiberius for his proposal to the Senate to recognize Christ as a god [10].
 Early church historian Eusebius wrote that Tiberius knew from Pilate about the rumours that Christ rose, “and did not find anything preposterous in Christ’s teachings.”
-In addition, Eusebius credits Mary Magdalene’s preaching for Tiberius’s proposal to the senate that they “include Christ in the pantheon of Roman gods”[4].
+In addition, Eusebius credits Mary Magdalene’s preaching for Tiberius’s proposal to the senate that they “include Christ in the pantheon of Roman gods”.
 Mary's visit to Rome would have been prior to Tiberius's death in AD 37.

 Mary Magdalene in Alexandria, Egypt

 In AD 1896, fragments of the non-canonical Gospel of Mary were found in Upper Egypt.
 Likely dating to the second century, these scrolls were written in Coptic and show Mary Magdalene as a disciple with special revelations from Jesus.
 They were likely written by followers of people who had heard Mary preaching or teaching in Egypt.
-Unlike gnostic gospels, the Gospel of Mary presents one God, and a unity of soul and body, as opposed to a hierarchical or dualistic view of the soul over matter, male over female[5].
-Karen L. King[6] states that while the canonical Gospels show how Jewish and Roman ideas shaped early Christianity, the Gospel of Mary gives insight into how the gospel may have been viewed by Greeks familiar with Plato.
+Unlike gnostic gospels, the Gospel of Mary presents one God and a unity of soul and body, as opposed to a hierarchical or dualistic view of the soul over matter, male over female [11].
+Karen L. King states that while the canonical Gospels show how Jewish and Roman ideas shaped early Christianity, the Gospel of Mary gives insight into how the gospel may have been viewed by Greeks familiar with Plato [12].

 Philo of Alexandria was a well-known Jewish theologian who took a delegation to Rome in AD 40 to stop the persecution of Jews [13].
 It's possible that Mary Magdalene remained in Rome after her appearance to Emperor Tiberius in AD 36 or 37.
 While the canonical gospels focus on Jewish and Roman views of early Christianity, the Gospel of Mary shows the Greek views of the life and purpose of Jesus.
 It contains ideas familiar to those accustomed to Plato's teachings [8].
 Philo met with Emperor Caligula, who mocked the Jews, promoted the Imperial Cult (emperor worship) and threatened to convert the Jewish Temple into an Imperial Cult Shrine.
 In the fall of AD 40, Caligula announced to the Senate that he would move to Alexandria and rule the Roman Empire from there as a divine monarch and Roman Pharaoh.
 He was assassinated in January of AD 41.